Fan vote now live at ESPN.com

 Meyer's Year 2 success - he was a combined 21-3 in his second season at Bowling Green and Utah - continued in Gainesville as he led the Gators to a school-record 13 wins, and SEC and national championships against the toughest schedule in the nation.
 Florida played six ranked teams and 11 of its opponents went to bowl games.
 The BCS Championship game win: 41-14 over No. 1 ranked Ohio State in Glendale, Ariz.
 Meyer was named national Coach of the Year by the All-American Foundation at the conclusion of the season.

-The 2007 Gator team went 9-3 and featured a Heisman Trophy-winning Tim Tebow and ranked third nationally with an average of 42.5 points per game.
+The 2007 Gator team went 9-3, featured Heisman Trophy-winning quarterback Tim Tebow and ranked third nationally with an average of 42.5 points per game.

 Consecutive 13-win seasons followed in 2008 and 2009, a first in major college history.
 The 2008 team was the most prolific offensive unit in SEC history with 611 points scored against the nation's second-toughest schedule.
 Meyer won a second national championship this season, with Florida defeating Oklahoma, 24-14, in the BCS Championship game in Miami, Fla.

-Meyer, who took a brief leave of absence from coaching following the 2009 season, coached his last Florida team to an 8-5 record.
+Meyer coached his last Florida team to an 8-5 record in 2010.
 His last game as Florida coach was 37-24 win over Penn State in the Outback Bowl, in Tampa, Fla.

 And the rest of this story is future history.